orkes-io/docs/docs/templates/automatic-subtitle-generator.md

+---
+slug: "/templates/automatic-subtitle-generator"
+description: "Use this template to build an AI-enabled automatic subtitle generator."
+---

 # Automatic Subtitle Generator

 In the fast-paced realm of technology, manual tasks are becoming a thing of the past.
 Our cutting-edge workflow takes the reins, transforming the time-consuming process of transcribing video subtitles into a seamless, automated symphony.